Decorative table clock in gilded bronze, early 19th century

 Description

 This table clock made of gilded bronze from the early 19th century is a charming standing clock in the French Empire style.
-The arched case, flanked by two putti—one seated with a book and the other standing with one foot resting on a book, focused on playing a musical instrument; the clock's base with two rectangular steps and a decorative frieze featuring floral motifs in the Empire style add elegance to the piece, while the beaded semi-circular feet ensure good stability.
+The arched case, flanked by two putti—one seated with a book and the other standing with one foot resting on a book, focused on playing a musical instrument; the clock's base with two rectangular steps and a decorative frieze with floral motifs in the Empire style add elegance to the piece, while the beaded semi-circular feet ensure good stability.

-The white enamel dial with Roman numerals against a background resembling a bookshelf topped with laurel wreaths and plant garlands, although decorated with a small felure, is framed by an exquisite leaf motif.
+The white enamel dial with Roman numerals against a background resembling a bookshelf topped with laurel wreaths and plant garlands, although decorated with a small felure, is framed with an exquisite leaf motif.
 The mask covering the dial is a decorative element that enriches the clock's design, making it a valuable object not only as a timekeeping instrument but also as an Empire-style artifact.

-This intricately carved, gilded bronze library clock is perfect for a desk or shelf due to its compact size.
+This intricately carved, gilded bronze library clock is perfect for a desk or a shelf due to its compact size.
 It originates from France, dating to the early 19th century, is functional, with beautiful original mercury gilding.
 It strikes the full hour and half-hour.
 The pendulum has a silk thread and a key.

 Beautiful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+It is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
+Many styles characterize antique furniture, but a few are particularly notable.
 Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Attributes / Details